starburstdata/ih-hackathon-2025/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/README.md

 > [!NOTE]
 > *It is recommended to use the Oregon (us-west-2) or N. Virginia (us-east-1) regions to deploy the application.*

+> [!IMPORTANT]
+> Remember to clean up resources after testing to avoid unnecessary costs by following the clean-up steps provided.

 ## Application Features